 To learn more, take a look at Braven’s Jobs Report.

-This role is on the Regional Success team and reports directly to the Senior Director, Regional Success.
+This role is on the People & Operations team and reports directly to the Chief Finance & Admin Officer.

 Requirements